gdmoney/quotes/README.md

 -- *Thich Nhat Hanh*

-**"So much has been given to me I have not the time to ponder that which has been denied."**
+**"So much has been given to me, I have not the time to ponder that which has been denied."**
 -- *Helen Keller*